-A requirement imposed by the 2013 HOME Final Rule requires that the Authority annually examine the financial condition of rental projects with ten (10) or more HOME-assisted units to determine the continued financial viability of the project.
-The annual review is required throughout the duration of the project's affordability period.
-Each year within 120 days of the end of the project owner's fiscal year, the projects financial statements must be submitted to the Development Auditor, Jessica Donald for review.
+A requirement imposed by the 2013 HOME Final Rule requires that the Authority annually examine the financial condition of rental developments with ten (10) or more HOME-assisted units to determine the continued financial viability of the development.
+The annual review is required throughout the duration of the development's affordability period.